 This is a classic loop around the Canmore Nordic Center that is a nice mix of easy tech and cross country.
 A few wood bridges, punchy climbs, and rocky gullies.
 The trail moves through the forest and eventually opens up to a large meadow that has an astounding view over the Bow Valley to Cascade.

 There are a ton of other trails at the Nordic Center that can be conjoined with EKG such as Killer Bees, Back Door, Nector Noodle, Long Road to Ruin, and FYI.
-I personally love the climb up Back Door to Nector Noodle as it’s one of the hardest climbs in the valley and Nector Noodle is a fast little root and root filled trail with some rolling terrain.
+I personally love the climb up Back Door to Nector Noodle as it’s one of the hardest climbs in the valley and Nector Noodle is a fast little root and rock filled trail with some rolling terrain.

 There’s not not much in terms of jump trails in the Bow Valley so if you’re after that you’ll need to go further afield.
 Soft Yoghurt is the best jump track for MTB in Canmore it’s short, sweet, and has a really nice flow.
 Located right out off the Nordic Center parking lot it’s easy to crank out a few quick laps.